* Euro poised to notch worst loss vs dollar since May 2012

 The government also reported a drop in new U.S. claims for unemployment benefits last week, adding to a string of data that suggests the economy improved early this year.

-Against the yen, the dollar last traded at 92.34 yen, up 0.1 percent on the day, according to Reuters data.
+Against the Japanese yen, the dollar last traded at 92.61 yen, up 0.4 percent on the day, according to Reuters data.

 The yen showed little reaction after Japan's prime minister, as expected, nominated Haruhiko Kuroda, president of the Asian Development Bank, as governor of the Bank of Japan and academic Kikuo Iwata as one of the bank's two deputy governors.

-The Japanese parliament is expected to approve the nominations, clearing the way for the central bank to unveil fresh easing steps in April, which could add to pressure on the yen.
+Japan's parliament is expected to approve the nominations, clearing the way for the central bank to unveil fresh easing steps in April, which could add to selling pressure on the yen.

 The dollar has risen steeply against the yen since November, hitting a 33-month high of 94.76 yen on Monday, according to Reuters data.